learn

 It enables businesses to allocate their marketing budget more efficiently and identify the optimal mix of marketing channels to maximize ROI.

-MMM offers several benefits, such as providing a holistic view of marketing performance and allowing for long-term planning, budget allocation optimizations and predict impact of new media plans before you execute them.
+MMM offers several benefits, such as providing a holistic view of marketing performance, allowing for long-term planning, budget allocation optimization, and predicting the impact of new media plans before execution.

 However, MMM also has its limitations, including the inability to provide real-time insights and difficulties in accounting for external factors that may influence marketing performance.